Diseases of the macula are diseases that affect the center of the retina, and thus also the area of sharpest vision.

 Beovu®, which has been approved in Switzerland and the European Union since 2020, appears to be associated with a significantly higher risk of intraocular inflammation of blood vessels of the retina, than the preparations that have been available for longer.
 For this reason, if this agent is considered for you, you will be specifically advised of the possible symptoms by the treating ophthalmologist.

 The success for the recovery of visual acuity cannot be predicted.
 In most cases, we can improve macular edema, but we cannot influence the underlying disease that caused it.
 Therefore, we can often stabilize the visual function, but not improve it to the point where vision is as good as it was before the disease occurred.

-The drugs available to us all have a limited duration of action, usually between one and three months.
-Therefore, if the treatment is beneficial, injections are necessary again and again in the long term, depending on the course of the disease.
-After about 5-6 injections of medication into the vitreous cavity, a temporary stabilization is often achieved, so that a break of several months until the next injection or longer intervals between injections are then possible.
+All drugs available to us, have a limited duration of action, usually between one and three months.
+Therefore, if the treatment is beneficial, injections are necessary again and again, in the long term, depending on the course of the disease.
+After about 3-4 injections of medication into the vitreous cavity, a temporary stabilization is often achieved.
+This allows for longer intervals between injections, or even a break of a few months, until the next injection are necessary.

 Problems and complications

 Injections into the eye often cause harmless conjunctival hemorrhages.
 In rare cases, bleeding into the vitreous cavity can occur and this can lead to temporary impairment of vision.
 The bleeding usually resolves within a few days up to 4 to 6 weeks.
 Some drugs themselves can occasionally cause blurred vision until it has dissolved.